 - Expenses: Operating and marketing costs for the business.

-Pro tip: You should be able to pull each of these numbers from whatever accounting software you use, like QuickBooks.
+Pro tip: You should be able to pull each of these numbers from whatever accounting software you use.

 Let’s look at an example.